 When Should You Convert DOCX to PDF?

 Printing from different apps or systems can change how a DOCX file is laid out.
-Converting to PDF can help keep the printed layout more consistent and can add password-based restrictions, though it does not make a document impossible to copy or change.
+Converting to PDF locks the layout before printing and lets you add password restrictions.
+It is not bulletproof, but it is significantly more controlled than sending a live DOCX.

 Choosing Between PDF vs DOCX